ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 * Two ways of installing zcashd including downloading a precompiled binary or compiling zcashd from source.
 I *highly* recommend compiling from source.

-     * If downloading a precompiled binary once source would be [adityapk00](https://github.com/adityapk00/zcash/releases) .
+     * If downloading a precompiled binary one source is [adityapk00](https://github.com/adityapk00/zcash/releases) .
 Note that since we are running a 64 bit OS, we want we want zcash-linux-aarch64-v*.tar.gz.
 Also note that up-to-date versions of zcashd are rarely precompiled.

      * For compiling yourself it is highly recommended to cross-compile.
 Cross-compile is to build on one platform a binary that will run on another platform.
 One reason for this is Raspberry Pi 4's are low-powered and thus not very fast!
 Leverage your main computer to help with this.